안녕하세요. 토미입니다.

 Let’s look at the grammar.

-I will read the whole sentence again. [한국말을 할 수 있어요?]
+I will reread the whole sentence. 한국말을 할 수 있어요?

-Next, let’s look at an example that has [ㄹ] final consonant.
+Next, look at an example with the ㄹ final consonant.

 김치는 만들 수 없어요.